VictoriaMetrics/VictoriaMetrics/README.md

 An alternative solution is to query `/internal/resetRollupResultCache` url after backfilling is complete.
 This will reset the query cache, which could contain incomplete data cached during the backfilling.

+Yet another solution is to increase `-search.cacheTimestampOffset` flag value in order to disable caching for data with timestamps close to the current time.

 ### Profiling

 VictoriaMetrics provides handlers for collecting the following [Go profiles](https://blog.golang.org/profiling-go-programs):